VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2/whatelse.md

 <ol hidden id="footnotes">
 <li>Within the normal limits of compatability, you can't drop a crazy fast graphics card in without upgrading the power supply, and often the CPU, Ram, and motherboard all need to be from the same generation.</li>
 <li>Well, and there's some techniques that VCV rack can't do well, like feedback, on account of every cable incurring one sample of delay.
 This is getting into the weeds though.</li>
+    <li>There has been <i>some</i> innovation in spreadsheets, but none of it is really crazy.
+There's <a href="https://cubeweaver.com">Cubeweve</a> which bills itslef as a "Multidimensional" spreadsheet, but is rather lame and awkwardly mouse driven from what I can see. <a href="https://subset.so">subset.so</a> looks promising as well; however, it seems like a pretty small improvment.
+Getting a bit deeper, <a href="https://python.natto.dev/example/41d0697bfc63402a82e8bd6039ea3a79">natto.dev</a> and <a href="https://www.trymito.io">Mito</a> both use python in their data processing, albeit with radically different interfaces.
+Mito is <i>probably</i> the closest to what I'd actually consider a real improvment. </li>
 </ol>